 The only reason I can think of to not use an online backup service is if you have a slow or pay-per-use Internet connection.
 Otherwise, using a service like Backblaze means that you are storing your Mac backup in a different location so you are protected from local disasters which would take both your Mac and your backup drive.
 I still backup with Time Machine, because it is easy and convenient when I need to restore a single file or use Migration Assistant.
-But Backblaze is surprisingly cheap ($50/year for unlimited data from one Mac) and it means I have a remote backup.
+But Backblaze is surprisingly cheap ($70/year for unlimited data from one Mac) and it means I have a remote backup.
 You can also encrypt your backup with your own private key to make it secure.

 Here’s software that I currently use, or have used in the past to create the content here at MacMost or as a developer.
 I use all of the built-in Mac software like Pages, Numbers, Keynote, iMovie, Photos and GarageBand.
 In addition, I use lots of software from both Adobe and Microsoft.
 Here are some other recommendations.

 I’ve been using 1Password as my password manager long before Apple introduced the native password functionality in Safari and iCloud.
 I still find it useful as I can store notes and other information in it, not just passwords.
 And it syncs across all of my devices.
 If you have a single non-Apple device it also comes in handy as you can’t easily access your stored iCloud passwords there.
 Even if you have all Apple devices, 1Password’s iOS app lets you get access to passwords that you can then use in other apps on your iOS devices.
-That’s not easy to do with iCloud yet.